Dowker-type theorems for disk-polygons in normed planes: Introduction

 \begin{Theorem} Let $n \geq 3$ and $k \geq 2$.
 Assume that $k$ is a divisor of $n$ and both $K$ and $C$ have $k$-fold rotational symmetry.
 Then there are $C$-$n$-gons $Q^A$, $Q^P$ circumscribed about $K$ which have $k$-fold rotational symmetry, and $\area(Q^A)= \hat{A}_n^C(K)$ and $\perim_C(Q^P)= \hat{P}_n^C(K)$.
 Similarly, there is a $C$-$n$-gon $Q^p$ inscribed in $K$ which has $k$-fold rotational symmetry, and $\perim_C(Q^p)= \hat{p}_n^C(K)$. \end{Theorem}

 Before our next theorem, we remark that in a topological space $\mathcal{F}$, a subset is called \emph{residual} if it is a countable intersection of sets each of which has dense interior in $\mathcal{F}$.
 The elements of a residual subset of $\mathcal{F}$ are called \emph{typical}.
-Our next result shows that Dowker's theorem for the sequence $\{ A_n^C(K) \}$ fails in a strong sense.
+Based on the results in \cite{Dowker, TF2015, MSW} mentioned in the previous part of the paper, one would expect that for any $C \in \KK_o$ and $C$-convex disk $K$, the sequence $\{ \hat{a}_n^C(K) \}$ is concave.
+Our next result shows that this property fails for the sequence $\{ a_n^C(K) \}$ for a \emph{typical} element of $\KK_o$.

 \begin{Theorem} A typical element $C$ of $\KK_o$ satisfies the property that for every $n \geq 4$, there is a $C$-convex disk $K$ with

 \end{Theorem}